alanyeung95/banking-ledger-system/README.md

 # Banking Ledger System
-This is a demo project/assessment for Crypto.com Ops Team Back End Engineering Coding Challenge
+This is a demo project/assessment for coding challenge

 Demo link: https://youtu.be/1J2_9MB0beg